-SWAMP collected Brown Bullhead, Largemouth Bass, Tule Perch, and White Crappie from Lake Gregory in 2014 to analyze mercury in all species, and chlordanes, DDTs, dieldrin, and PCBs in Brown Bullhead and White Crappie, as part of a SWAMP statewide sampling effort to identify and better characterize low-contaminant California lakes and reservoirs (SWRCB, 2014).
+In 2014, SWAMP collected Bluegill, Channel Catfish and Largemouth Bass from Lake Evans to analyze mercury and PCBs, as part of a SWAMP statewide sampling effort to identify and better characterize low-contaminant California lakes and reservoirs (SWRCB 2014).

-FISH SAMPLED FROM LAKE GREGORY
+FISH SAMPLED FROM LAKE EVANS

-The fish sampling data used in these advisories were retrieved from the California Environmental Data Exchange Network (CEDEN).
-Samples were excluded that are not legal to take or did not meet OEHHA's criteria for minimum "edible" size based on species size at maturity and professional judgment (as described in OEHHA, 2005).
-A summary of all fish species included in these advisories is shown in Table 1, including the name of the species, number of samples collected, total number of fish, project name, year sampled, and contaminants analyzed.
+The fish sampling data used in this advisory were retrieved from the California Environmental Data Exchange Network (CEDEN).
+Because of elevated PCB levels found in catfish collected in 2014, the Santa Ana Regional Water Board (RWB8) resubmitted the Bluegill and Largemouth Bass samples from the SWAMP 2014 study to the CDFW Water Pollution Control Laboratory (WPCL) for PCB analysis.
+After CDFW WPCL performed the standard data validation and review procedure, the Department provided results directly to OEHHA to facilitate development of the Lake Evans Advisory.
+Samples were excluded when the fish were not of legal size to take or did not meet OEHHA's criteria for minimum "edible" size based on species size at maturity and professional judgment (as described in OEHHA 2005).
+A summary of all fish species included in this advisory is shown in Table 1, including the name of the species, number of samples collected, total number of fish, project name, years sampled, and contaminants analyzed.